colinkingswood/colinkingswood.github.io/_posts/2017-02-19-Syntax-Highlighting.md

 ### Download Prism libraries.

 This was about the only part that caused me a problem.
-The original tutorial I was looking at had Prism example using HTML, and CSS and was served from a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
+The original example I was looking at had Prism highlighting HTML, and CSS code and was served from a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
 I copied the CDN location and added it to my own HTML, and it formatted the code nicely, but didn't do the syntax highlighting that I was looking for.

 Then looking at the Prism website, there are a large number of languages with checkboxes beside them.
 The python checbox wasn't ticked.